nopnop2002/esp-mesh-lite-examples/mesh2uart/README.md

 # Using Windows Terminal Software
 When you connect the USB cable to the USB port on your Windows machine and build the firmware, a new COM port will appear.
 Open a new COM port in the terminal software.
-When set to USB to LoRa, input data from the keyboard is sent to LoRa.
+Input data from the keyboard is sent to all mesh nodes.
 I used TeraTerm.
 ![Image](https://github.com/user-attachments/assets/6460ecaa-e6a5-4534-b7d2-10de02fefed9)